-Teamsters Union represented employees required to standby, to handle overtime work, which may arise, shall be compensated at the rate of one hundred fifty dollars (\$150.00) per seven (7) day period.
-Effective the standby schedule beginning on Thursday, June 30, 2016, employees required to standby shall be compensated at the rate of two hundred dollars (\$200) per seven (7) day period.
+Teamsters Union represented employees required to be on standby to handle overtime work which may arise shall be compensated at the rate of two hundred dollars (\$200) per seven (7) day period.

-Standby status is defined as time in which an employee can be reached at his/her residence or by pagers and be able to respond in thirty (30) minutes.
+Standby status is defined as time in which an employee can be reached at his/her residence or by cell phone/pagers and be able to respond in thirty (30) minutes.

-Standby time is not considered hours worked under the Fair Labor Standards Act (FLSA) and will not be compensated except as set forth above.
-This payment is being made pursuant to the MOU not pursuant to FLSA.
-Time compensated in this manner shall not constitute hours worked for purpose of FLSA.
+Standby time is considered special pay under the Fair Labor Standards Act (FLSA).
+This payment is being made pursuant to the MOU.
+Time compensated in this manner shall not constitute hours worked for purpose of FLSA; however, standby pay will be included into the overtime calculation should overtime be earned during the work week.